FBK-NILab/bl_app_dbb_preproc_t1w/README.md

 #### Output

-The output of bl_app_dbb_preprocessing_t1w is the preprocessed T1-w i.e. rigidly reoriented to template space and with Bias Field Corrected
+The output of bl_app_dbb_preprocessing_t1w is the preprocessed T1-w i.e. rigidly reoriented to template space and corrected for bias field

 The file is stored in the `--outputdir` folder and has the same *basename* of the input T1-w file with the suffix "_reoriented_N4"